Infinite grids in digraphs

-For the sake of brevity, we call a digraph $D$ \emph{strong} (resp.~\emph{weak}) if it is strongly (resp.~weakly) connected, a directed cycle just a \emph{dicycle} and a directed path just a \emph{dipath}.
+A digraph $D$ is called \emph{strongly connected} if for every two vertices $u,v \in V(D)$ there exists a path directed from~$u$ to~$v$ in~$D$.
+For the sake of brevity, we call a digraph $D$ \emph{strong} if it is strongly connected, a directed cycle just a \emph{dicycle} and a directed path just a \emph{dipath}.
 For a dipath $P$ containing two vertices $a$ and $b$ in this order, i.\,e.\ such that $b$ is reached from $a$ via $P$, we denote by $aPb$ the subdipath of~$P$ starting at~$a$ and ending at~$b$.
 For two vertex sets $A$ and $B$, a dipath $P$ is an \emph{$A$--$B$ dipath} if $P$ starts in~$A$, ends in~$B$ and is internally disjoint from $A \cup B$.
 In case $A$ or $B$ is a singleton set, we may omit the set brackets with respect to this notation.

-A weak digraph where each vertex has in- and out-degree $1$ except one vertex $v$ which has in-degree (resp.\ out-degree) $0$ and out-degree (resp.\ in-degree) $1$ a \emph{ray} (resp.\ \emph{anti-ray}).
+A digraph $R$ is called a \emph{ray} if it has precisely one vertex~$v$ with out-degree~$1$ and in-degree $0$, there exists a dipath from~$v$ to each vertex of~$R$, and each vertex distinct from $v$ has out-degree $1$ and in-degree $1$.
+An \emph{anti-ray} is obtained from a ray by reversing all its edges.
 The vertex $v$ is called the \emph{starting vertex} (resp.\ \emph{end vertex}) of the ray (resp.\ anti-ray).
 We say that a ray (or anti-ray) starts (ends) in a vertex set $A$ if it has its starting vertex (end vertex) in~$A$.
 For a ray $R$ with starting vertex $v$ and some $x \in V(R)$ we denote by $Rx$ the subdipath $vRx$ of~$R$.
 A \emph{tail} of~$R$ is a subray of~$R$.
 If this tail starts at~$x$, then we denote it by~$xR$.
 Similarly, for an anti-ray $Q$ with end vertex~$v$ and some $x\in V(Q)$, we denote by $xQ$ the subdipath $xQv$ of~$Q$ and by $Qx$ the subanti-ray of~$Q$ that ends at~$x$, which we will also call a \emph{tail} of~$Q$.